-If you ever take out a loan, you need to understand what your annual percentage rate is.
-APR is the average rate of interest you’ll pay annually over the life of your loan.
-APR plays a vital role in many consumer products, such as credit cards, auto loans and mortgage loans.
-Here’s a look at the ins and outs of APR so you can answer the basic finance question, “What does APR mean?”
+APR is the total rate of interest you’ll pay annually over the life of a loan.
+It plays a vital role in many consumer financial products, such as credit cards, auto loans and mortgage loans.

 Types of APRs